Michael O'Connor (footballer, born 1987): Rotherham United

 O'Connor signed a two-year contract with Rotherham United in May 2012.
 He made his "Millers" debut on 18 August 2012, in a 3–0 win over Burton Albion at the New York Stadium.
-He scored his first goal for the club in 4–0 win over Bradford City on 1 September.
+He scored his first goal for the club in a 4–0 win over Bradford City on 1 September.
 He scored again the following week in a 6–2 defeat to Port Vale.
 On 29 September, he scored twice in a 3–1 win against Oxford United.
 On 9 February, he was sent off for a stamp on Jacques Maghoma in a 2–0 defeat at Burton Albion.
 On 15 December, he was named in the League Two team of the week for his performance in a 1–0 win at AFC Wimbledon.
 In all he scored six goal in 40 appearances as he helped Steve Evans's side win promotion out of League Two.

 He made 34 appearances in the 2013–14 campaign, helping the club to reach the League One play-off final.
 He was an unused substitute at Wembley Stadium as Rotherham secured promotion with a penalty shoot-out victory against Leyton Orient.
 He was released by the club in May 2014.